 Counter Proliferation Programme

-As outlined within the strategy this programme can no longer fund singular country projects.
-Successful bids will focus on a multi country, regional or globally approach to the policy objectives covered.
+As outlined in the strategy, this programme can no longer fund single-country projects.
+Successful bids will adopt a multi-country, regional or globally approach to the policy objectives covered.

-It is strongly recommended that bidders get in contact with the programme (SPF.CP@fco.gov.uk) to discuss their proposal ideas in order to gain further insight on priorities and whether the idea is worth pursuing.
+We strongly recommended that bidders contact the programme by emailing to discuss their ideas and gain further insight the programme’s policy priorities and whether the ideas are worth pursuing.

 Official Development Assistance

 We are particularly keen to support projects which will qualify as Official Development Assistance (ODA).
 In order to be eligible to count as ODA, projects must have the development and welfare of the target country as their main objective.